MongoExpUser/Automated-Incremental-Backup-Of-Ubuntu-Based-PostgreSQL/README.md

 ## Automated Incremental Backup of Ubuntu-Based PostgreSQL

 ### Purpose: PostgreSQL Incremental Backup
 - The recently released PostgreSQL 17 (Sept-26-2024) has incremental backup feature like Oracle, SQL Server and MySQL.
 - See the realease note here: https://www.postgresql.org/docs/current/release-17.html
+- This repo contains scripts that can be used for automating the feature.
 ##

 ### Repository Summary